alexcu2718/fdf/README.md

 ### Development Philosophy

-* Feature stability before breakage - I won't push breaking changes until I'm confident they're worth it.
+* Feature stability before breakage - I won't push breaking changes or advertise this anywhere until I've got a good baseline.

 * Open to contributions - Once the codebase stabilises, I welcome others to add features if they're extremely inclined anyway!

-* Pragmatic focus - Some areas, like datetime filtering, are on hold simply because I rarely use them.
-They will in the future, especially if someone else is motivated to implement them!
+* Pragmatic focus - Some areas, like datetime filtering, are especially complex

 In short, this project is a personal exploration into performance, low-level programming, and building practical tools - with the side benefit that it's actually good at what it does.